Naval Air Force, Vietnam People's Navy: Formation

-Although the Navy branch of the People's Army of Vietnam was established in 1955 after the end of the Indochina War, but due to the situation and conditions at that time especially the Vietnam War broke out, the United States Naval Air Forces constantly raiding northern Vietnam, so the Navy at that time did not have its own naval aviation.
+Although the Navy branch of the People's Army of Vietnam was established in 1955 after the end of the Indochina War, but due to the Vietnam War broke out and the United States bombing campaign in northern Vietnam like Operation Rolling Thunder, the Navy at that time did not have its own air wing.

 After the Vietnam War ended, the Vietnam People's Navy gradually regularized and established many new forces and branches following the model of the Soviet Navy, including the naval aviation.
 On 24 July 1986, the Navy Commander issued Decision No. 1253/B0-31 on the establishment of the Air Defense – Air Force Department on the basis of merging the Naval Air Defense Department and the Naval Air Force Department.

-After forming, Vietnamese naval soldiers were selected to go to the Soviet Union to train in the use of new weapons of the armed services.
-In the second half of the 1980s, the Vietnam Naval Aviation received 12 Soviet Kamov Ka-25 submarine-hunting helicopters.
+After established, some Vietnamese naval soldiers were selected to go to the Soviet Union to train in the use of new weapons of the armed services.
+In the 1980s, the Vietnam Naval Aviation received 12 Soviet Kamov Ka-25 submarine-hunting helicopters.

-Also in the second half of the 1980s, the Vietnam Naval Aviation continued to receive 4 Beriev Be-12 submarine-hunting seaplanes.
-The Be-12 squadron and the Sukhoi Su-22 of the Vietnam People's Air Force often organize patrols in the Spratly Islands.
+In late 1980s, the Vietnam Naval Aviation continued to receive 4 Beriev Be-12 submarine-hunting seaplanes.
+The Be-12 squadron and the Sukhoi Su-22 of the Vietnam People's Air Force often patrolled in the Spratly Islands.

-Later, Vietnam received new Kamov Ka-27PL anti-submarine helicopters from the Soviet Union.
-After 1991, the Soviet Union disintegrated, Vietnam no longer received aid but continued to receive modern Kamov Ka-28 anti-submarine helicopters through purchase from Russia.
+Vietnam continuted to received new aircraft like the Kamov Ka-27PL anti-submarine helicopters from the Soviet Union.
+After the Soviet Union collapse, Vietnam no longer received aid but continued to receive modern Kamov Ka-28 anti-submarine helicopters through purchase from Russia.
 Currently, Kamov Ka-28 is the main anti-submarine weapon of the Naval Aviation force.
 In addition, Vietnam also purchased 10 Kamov Ka-32T helicopters designed similar to Ka-25/28 but for transport and rescue purposes.

-After the United States Department of State withdrew the ban on exporting military helicopters to Vietnam through the long-term lobbying of the Executive Decision Export Services Group, the Ministry of Defence of Vietnam purchased many helicopters operating in Vietnam sea of Eurocopter (France) to equip the armed service.
-In 2011, the Vietnam People's Navy just received a fleet of Eurocopter EC225 Super Puma transport-reconnaissance helicopters for the navy.
+After the United States Department of State withdrew the ban on exporting military helicopters to Vietnam through the long-term lobbying of the Executive Decision Export Services Group, the Ministry of Defence of Vietnam purchased many helicopters from Eurocopter (France) to equip the armed service.
+In 2011, the Vietnam People's Navy received a fleet of Eurocopter EC225 Super Puma transport-reconnaissance helicopters for the Navy.